hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Convert from single-particle to second-quantized form, return in matrix
 **Prompt:**
-Now you will be instructed to construct the second quantized form of the total noninteracting Hamiltonian in the {real|momentum} space.
+You will be instructed to construct the second quantized form of the total noninteracting Hamiltonian in the {real|momentum} space.
 The noninteracting Hamiltonian in the {real|momentum} space {symbol} is the sum of Kinetic Hamiltonian {symbol} and Potential Hamiltonian {symbol}.
 To construct the second quantized form of a Hamiltonian.
 You should construct the creation and annihilation operators from the basis explicitly.
 You should follow the EXAMPLE below to convert a Hamiltonian from the single-particle form to second-quantized form.
 Finally by "total", it means you need to take a summation over the {real|momentum} space position {$r$|$k$}.